MBAJERWAKAERIC/MBAJERWAKAERIC/README.md

-### Hi there 👋
+### THE SECRETE OF SUCCESS IS A SACRIFE
 ### https://mbajerwakaeric.netlify.app

 <!--
 **MBAJERWAKAERIC/MBAJERWAKAERIC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

 - 🔭 I’m a software engineer, web devoloper and cyber star
 - 🌱 I’m currently learning the advanced cyber security